ivanB1975/kubernetes-autoscaling-apps/README.md

     kubectl apply -f services.yml

-Applying the services it creates 3 different services:
+This commands creates 3 different services:

 * the first one points to the pods in the app1 deployment
 * the second one points to the pods in the app2 deployment
 * the third one points to both deployments

-At this point the services can be made accessible outside the cluster using Ingresses.
+At this point the services can be made accessible outside the cluster using Ingress.
 Before to do that the ip where the services are exposed can be retrieved by:

     minikube ip